Complementary & Alternative Therapies

 If you are interested in CAM, it is important to do your research from reputable sites, not ads, and talk with your doctor.
 It is very important to talk to your care team before you start a complementary therapy or stop mainstream treatment in order to practice alternative medicine.
 Stopping treatment can lead to progression of your cancer to life-threatening levels.
 Starting a new complementary therapy, especially a dietary or herbal supplement, may decrease the effectiveness of your current standard medical treatment.

 - Special diets or foods

 - Supplements, such as vitamins, minerals, or herbs

 - Energy medicine, such as Reiki or Qigong

 - Bodywork, such as massage therapy

 What is the mind-body connection?

 Many CAM approaches, such as meditation, visualization, hypnotherapy, and some energy practices, refer to the mind-body connection.
-The mind-body connection recognizes that emotional, mental, and behavioral factors can directly affect our health, and mind-body techniques can potentially improve the quality of life and may help reduce symptoms of the disease.
-The mind-body connection does not imply that the mind is the cause of breast cancer, and studies that have looked at a connection between stress and cancer have not found one.
-However, researchers have found that mind-body techniques such as mindfulness and meditation can have potential benefits, such as reducing stress and improving mood in people with cancer.4,5
+The mind-body connection recognizes that emotional, mental, and behavioral factors can directly affect our health.
+Plus, mind-body methods may improve the quality of life and help reduce symptoms of the disease.
+However, the mind-body connection does not imply that the mind is the cause of breast cancer.
+Studies that have looked at a connection between stress and cancer have not found one.
+However, researchers have found that mind-body methods like mindfulness and meditation has potential benefits, such as reducing stress and improving mood in people with cancer.4,5